wzyy2/jekyll-now/_posts/2017-6-4-swap-layer.md

 ## X11 Wayland

-On X11 and Wayland backend, we can't make GUI layer transparent becuase of the exists of desktop background.
+On X11 and Wayland backend, we can't make GUI layer transparent by alpha becuase of the exists of desktop background.
 If you set window backgournd color to transparent, it would show background rather than video lyaer, so we can only use color key.

 To set color key, it need change kernel code.